Universal Quantitative Algebra for Fuzzy Relations and Generalised Metric Spaces: Technical Background

-The following proposition states that if $U: \catD \to \catC$ is a functor such that $\catD$ has $U$-free objects, then there is a functor $F$, called the free functor, which assigns to elements of $\catC$ their corresponding $U$-free object, and which gives an adjunction $F \dashv U$.
+The following proposition states that if $U: \catD \to \catC$ is a functor such that $\catD$ has $U$-free objects, then there is a functor $F$, called the free functor, which assigns to objects of $\catC$ the $U$-free object they generate, and which gives an adjunction $F \dashv U$.